fightforthefuture/battleforthenet-widget/README.md

 The goal of this project is to allow anyone with a web site to run their own campaign to save net neutrality.
 Simply add one line of JavaScript and you're good to go!
 The modal animation will show up front-and-center on your page, prompting visitors to contact Congress and the FCC.

-**NOTE: By default, the widget will not display until midnight July 12, so you can add the code right now.
-If you'd like it to work normally on your site before then, just set a different date (the current date) using the method below.**

 If you have any problems or questions regarding the widget, please [submit an issue](https://github.com/fightforthefuture/battleforthenet-widget/issues).

 # How it works

-The widget is designed to appear on July 12, 2017, and only once, per user, per device.
-If you'd like to force it to show up on your page for testing, please reload the page with `#ALWAYS_SHOW_BFTN_WIDGET` at the end of the URL.
+The widget is designed to appear once per user, per device, per day, but can be configured to display at a different interval.
+If you'd like to force it to show up on your page for testing, reload the page with `#ALWAYS_SHOW_BFTN_WIDGET` at the end of the URL.

 Please take a look at [**widget.js**](https://github.com/fightforthefuture/battleforthenet-widget/blob/master/widget.js) if you want to see exactly what you'll be embedding on your page.